 Table of Contents

-What is a curved treadmill?
+Why use a curved treadmill?

 - Speed

-Being able to adjust the pace as you go gives you more freedom throughout your workout and opens the door to more complicated routines with varying intensities.
+Adjusting the pace as you go gives you more freedom throughout your workout and opens the door to more complicated routines with varying intensities.

 - Facilitates an Improved Technique